MidnightDreamerX17/skill20/Magic/S/SummonMonster1.md

 A summoned monster cannot summon or otherwise conjure another creature, nor can it use any teleportation or planar travel abilities.
 This also means that creatures capable of gating are not allowed to be chosen by this spell.
 Creatures cannot be summoned into an environment that cannot support them.

-When you use a summoning spell to summon an air, chaotic, earth, evil, fire, good, lawful, or water creature, it is a spell of that type.
+When you use a summoning spell to summon an air, chaotic, earth, evil, fire, good, lawful, or water creature, it is a spell of that Domain.

 **Examples of Level 1 Summonable Monsters**